jazzband/django-admin2/README.rst

    pip install django-admin2

-Add djadmin2 to your settings.py file:
+Add djadmin2 and rest_framework to your settings file:

 .. code-block:: python

    INSTALLED_APPS = (
       ...
       'djadmin2',
-      ...
+      'rest_framework', # for the browsable API templates ...
    )